India’s Green Steel Taxonomy: What the Star Ratings Mean and Who Qualifies

 Does a NISST green steel certificate satisfy CBAM verification requirements?

-No — not directly.
-CBAM requires embedded emissions to be verified by an EU-accredited third-party verifier using the CBAM-specified methodology.
-The NISST certificate and the ACVA-verified CCTS emissions report are complementary documents that together provide strong evidence of a plant’s emission performance, and they can support an Article 9 CBAM certificate deduction claim — but they do not substitute for the CBAM-prescribed verification process.
-Indian exporters need separate CBAM-compliant verification alongside taxonomy certification.
+No, not directly.
+CBAM strictly requires embedded emissions to be properly verified by an EU-accredited third-party verifier using the specific CBAM-specified methodology.
+The NISST certificate and the ACVA-verified CCTS emissions report serve as highly complementary documents that together provide exceptionally strong evidence of a plant's true emission performance, and they absolutely can support an Article 9 CBAM certificate deduction claim.
+However, they do not substitute for the CBAM-prescribed verification process.
+Indian exporters absolutely need separate CBAM-compliant verification alongside their domestic taxonomy certification.

 Can a BF-BOF producer get any green rating today without making major capital investments?

-Potentially yes, if the plant has already implemented BAT measures and is in the 2.0 to 2.2 tCO₂/tfs intensity range — which applies to the best-performing Indian BF-BOF plants.
-These producers can achieve three-star certification with proper MRV documentation through NISST.
-However, the majority of Indian BF-BOF plants at the sector average of 2.55 tCO₂/tcs need approximately a 14% intensity reduction to reach three-star eligibility, which requires real investment in efficiency measures and renewable electricity procurement rather than documentation alone.
+Potentially yes, but only if the plant has already seamlessly implemented aggressive BAT measures and confidently sits securely in the 2.0 to 2.2 tCO₂/tfs intensity range.
+This realistically applies only to the best-performing Indian BF-BOF plants.
+These specific producers can effortlessly achieve three-star certification with proper MRV documentation through NISST.
+However, the vast majority of Indian BF-BOF plants resting at the sector average of 2.55 tCO₂/tcs urgently need approximately a 14% intensity reduction to simply reach three-star eligibility.
+That requires highly real investment in efficiency measures and heavy renewable electricity procurement, rather than relying on documentation alone.

 How does the greenness percentage work?

-Greenness percentage measures how far a plant’s emission intensity is below the 2.2 tCO₂e/tfs threshold.
-A plant at 2.0 tCO₂e/tfs has a greenness of 9.1% (the difference of 0.2 divided by the threshold of 2.2, expressed as a percentage).
-A plant at 1.6 tCO₂e/tfs has a greenness of 27.3%.
-The certificate shows the absolute emission intensity, the greenness percentage and the resulting star rating — giving buyers a quantitative performance indicator rather than just a categorical label.
+The greenness percentage effectively measures how far a plant's emission intensity is completely below the 2.2 tCO₂e/tfs threshold.
+For example, a plant sitting at 2.0 tCO₂e/tfs achieves a greenness of 9.1% (the exact difference of 0.2 neatly divided by the absolute threshold of 2.2, comfortably expressed as a percentage).
+A cleaner plant at 1.6 tCO₂e/tfs easily achieves a greenness of 27.3%.
+The official certificate cleanly shows the absolute emission intensity, the exact greenness percentage, and the resulting clear star rating.
+This successfully gives eager buyers a fully quantitative performance indicator rather than just a fuzzy categorical label.

-When does the Green Public Procurement Policy take effect?
+When does the Green Public Procurement Policy actually take effect?

-The draft Green Steel Public Procurement Policy was released for stakeholder consultation at the same December 2024 event where the taxonomy was unveiled.
-Final notification and implementation is expected from FY 2028.
-The draft policy proposes mandating 25 to 37% of steel in government infrastructure projects to carry a minimum green rating.
-Implementation will apply through existing procurement platforms including GeM (Government e-Marketplace), requiring green rating specifications in tender documents for covered projects.
+The draft Green Steel Public Procurement Policy was confidently released for stakeholder consultation at the exact same December 2024 event where the new taxonomy was proudly unveiled.
+Final notification and full implementation is heavily expected starting from FY 2028.
+The draft policy smartly proposes mandating that 25 to 37% of steel used heavily in government infrastructure projects must confidently carry a minimum green rating.
+Implementation will directly apply through highly existing procurement platforms, notably including GeM (Government e-Marketplace), strictly requiring clear green rating specifications directly in tender documents for any covered projects.

-They share the same MRV infrastructure but serve different purposes.
-CCTS compliance requires obligated entities to meet GHG emission intensity targets and either earn or purchase Carbon Credit Certificates.
-Taxonomy certification classifies the steel produced at those plants into star rating tiers for commercial purposes — procurement, EU market access, green branding.
-For CCTS-obligated steel entities, the ACVA-verified emissions report required for CCTS compliance also provides the underlying data for NISST certification.
-The certification fee and NISST application are additional steps, but the core data generation is shared.
+They brilliantly share the exact same MRV infrastructure but ultimately serve two distinct purposes.
+CCTS compliance legally requires obligated entities to properly meet tight GHG emission intensity targets and either cleanly earn or securely purchase Carbon Credit Certificates.
+Taxonomy certification, on the other hand, highly classifies the actual steel produced at those plants completely into star rating tiers solely for commercial purposes, heavily including procurement, lucrative EU market access, and green branding.
+For fully CCTS-obligated steel entities, the ACVA-verified emissions report legally required for CCTS compliance wonderfully also provides the exact underlying data needed for seamless NISST certification.
+The specific certification fee and basic NISST application are minor additional steps, but the heavy lifting of core data generation is beautifully shared.

 Sources